Kernix13/vision-grid-express/README.md

 Here are headings I found in other CodeYou Capstome README files

+- ✅ module 3 > week 4 > lesson 2: Examing a simple API: No-as-a-Service - take a look at the README
+- add Code snippets - not as a heading though
 - Features 👍
 - Project Organization (Table) ❓
 - Capstone Requirements Fulfilled (Table) / Project Requirements ❓